Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Discussion

-\jncomment{I would really like others to take a look at the following paragraph.} Even though we present here a set of measures assessing experiment precision, we would like to stress that these measures are \textit{not} sufficient to compare the precision of a pair of experiments.
-In other words, our measures should \textit{not} be used as the only mean used to compare a pair of experiments in terms of their precision.
+\jncomment{I would really like others to take a look at the following paragraph.} Although we present a set of measures assessing experiment precision, we would like to stress that these measures are \textit{not} sufficient to compare the precision of a pair of experiments.
+In other words, our measures should not be used as the \emph{only} mean used to compare a pair of experiments in terms of their precision.
 Experiment precision is a multifaceted concept.
 We thus recommend to approach the topic comprehensively.
-When comparing a pair of subjective experiments in terms of their precision, we suggest to take into account, among others, the following factors: i) inter-rater reliability, ii) the number of subjects discarded due to the post-experimental screening of subjects using Pearson linear correlation (cf. clause 11.4 of Rec.
-ITU-T P.913~\cite{P913_2021}), iii) width of MOS confidence intervals (cf. clause A1-2.2 of Rec.
-ITU-R BT.500-14~\cite{BT500}), and iv) the extent to which an experiment conforms to ITU-T, ITU-R, and research community guidelines.
+When comparing a pair of subjective experiments in terms of their precision, we suggest to consider, among others, the following factors: i) inter-rater reliability, ii) the number of subjects discarded due to the post-experimental screening of subjects using Pearson linear correlation (cf. clause 11.4 of \cite{P913_2021}), iii) width of MOS confidence intervals (cf. clause A1-2.2 of \cite{BT500}), and iv) to what extent an experiment conforms to the ITU and the research community guidelines.